aregtech/areg-sdk/docs/wiki/08a-examples-and-tests.md

 Before proceeding, ensure the following requirements are met:

-- AREG SDK source code is available on your system.
+- **AREG SDK Source Code**: Ensure the source code is available on your system.
-- A compatible CMake version is installed (CMake 3.20 or newer).
+- **CMake**: Version 3.20 or newer.
-- A compatible Java version is installed (Java 17 or newer).
+- **Java**: Version 17 or newer.
-- A C++ compiler (e.g., GCC, Clang, or MSVC) is installed and configured.
+- **C++ Compiler**: Supported options include GCC, Clang, or MSVC.
-- A build environment is set up (e.g., a terminal or command prompt with necessary tools).
+- **Build Environment**: Set up a terminal or command prompt with the necessary tools.

 > [!NOTE]
-> The example and unit tests Microsoft Visual Studio projects are included in the `areg-sdk.sln` Solution file and they are automaticall build.
+> The AREG SDK Examples and Unit Tests are included in the `areg-sdk.sln` Solution file of the Microsoft Visual Studio and are built automatically.

 ---